gregcope/piboatmon/README.md

 rpi
 ===

 A system to turn a Raspberry PI into a boat monitoring solution.
-It is configured by Puppet and then runs a Python script that
+It is configured by Puppet and then runs a Python script that checks the systems like Bilge Switch, GPS location, battery volts and sends an SMS if in alarm.

+Logic is;

 1. Reads config
 2. Starts a GPS thread logging GPS positions